Syllabus, Hybrid BIO 2320, Spring 2019

 Human Anatomy and Physiology II, Hybrid

 The URL for initial registration into your course is unique for this course.
-You initially go to: http://connect.mheducation.com/class/c-hays-spring-2016-2
+For the current 11th edition of the Van Putte textbook, you initially go to: http://connect.mheducation.com/class/c-hays-spring-2019-1

 After the initial set up, you will always login to your course through the following URL: http://connect.mheducation.com For any technical problems, call McGraw-Hill tech support at 800-331-5094.